AngelitoJ/Hydra-DHCP/README.md

 We will provide a stable release on reaching v 1.0.

-Component status legend:
-SETUP: The component basic lyout is done, some bare functionalty but is doesn't work as designed yet.
-WIP  : The component has several aspects implemented, and its receiving new features.
-DONE : The component is finished[1] and seems to perform as designed but can contain obvious bugs.
-QA   : The component is subject to major unit testing

-- Escript fronted                 : DONE
+- Escript fronted                 :
 	- Command-line parsing , and complete statup and shutdoen of the bundle OTP application.

-- Cross module get-opt            : DONE
+- Cross module get-opt            :
 	- Gathering of options specs across all bundled modules.

-- Main OTP tree                   : DONE
+- Main OTP tree                   :
 	- Simple (non distributed) applicaction startup with config data provided from escript frontend.

-- Console server                  : SETUP
+- Console server                  :

-- Table master                    : DONE
+- Table master                    :
 	- Simple inheritance from process deaths, and service of ETS table identifiers to any process.

-- UDP Driver                      : SETUP
+- UDP Driver                      :
 	- UDP port configurable via command-line.
 	- Iface and server ID configuration in progress.

-- Middleman DHCP encoder / decoder: SETUP
+- Middleman DHCP encoder / decoder:

-- DORA Cache manager              : SETUP
+- DORA Cache manager              :
 	- Helps middlemen processes to figure out which FSM is managing client state, and also spawn new FSM on request.

-- DORA DHCP State machine         : SETUP
+- DORA DHCP State machine         :
 	- Manages entire DHCP server state machine for every client.
 FSM can stop storing data into a suitable pool server (which also presist lease info to a DETS file).

-- Address Pool Servers            : WIP
+- Address Pool Servers            :
 	- 'Simple pool type' this type manages a simple range of IP's, and a list of options using a ETS table and a DETS table to persist lease information.
 Simple format suitable for file:consult() usage:
 		- Pool name {name, "Universidad"}
     	- A range of IP's {range, {192,168,1,2}, {192,168,1,253}}